elenderg/PAL-1000/instruções de compilação.md

 `If the type's plural name is blank, exit.`

-`If the type can be reduced to "_thing_" using the base name, exit.`
+`If the type can be reduced to "thing" using the base name, exit.`

 `Index the type given the type's plural name.`